PoCInnovation/Workshops/software/10.Neo4j/README.md

 ## Step 2 - Books

-Let's store the main entity of our schema : books.
+Let's store the main entity of our schema: books.

 First, create a directory `entities` in the directory `src` to store all our entities management functions.